-Background: As part of the Future of Track-Two Diplomacy Undergraduate Fellows Seminar, in fall 2010 Ana Cenaj interviewed Thomas Getman, former executive director for international relations at World Vision, about the intersections of US foreign policy, religion, and Track II diplomacy.
+Background: As part of the Future of Track-Two Diplomacy Undergraduate Fellows Seminar, in fall 2010 Ana Cenaj interviewed Thomas Getman, former executive director for international relations at World Vision, about the intersections of U.S. foreign policy, religion, and track-two diplomacy.

 Please tell me about your current responsibilities and how you got to this position.

-I have been retired for 3 years.
-I was with World Vision for 25 years before retirement, assigned for the UN as the coordinator of World Affairs.
-Spend a lot of time doing partnership with various humanitarian communities.
-Working with NGOs.
-Working with International Council for Voluntary because of this position I was on a team of travel – to help people understand the necessity of coordination of organizations that are doing humanitarian works, particularly relief.
-What happens is that in that role, I build partnership among all the different parts of the humanitarian communities.
+I have been retired for three years.
+I was with World Vision for 25 years before retirement, assigned for the UN as the coordinator of world affairs.
+I spent a lot of time doing partnership with various humanitarian communities, working with NGOs.
+Working with the International Council of Voluntary Agencies because of this position, I was on a team of travel—to help people understand the necessity of coordination of organizations that are doing humanitarian works, particularly relief.
+What happens is that in that role, I build partnerships among all the different parts of the humanitarian communities.
 I helped to get the UN country team leader to coordinate with all the different partners.
-I do that today probono, they simply pay for my expenses.
-That came from being first in government for 10 years with a US senator and then being a senior executive particularly in Government Relations in Washington DC, Palestine, and Geneva.
+I do that today pro bono; they simply pay for my expenses.
+That came from being first in government for 10 years with a U.S. senator and then being a senior executive particularly in government relations in Washington, D.C., Palestine, and Geneva.
 And that’s how it all came about that my larger responsibility developed.